DuckSoft/Muscle-Building-Guide-in-Chinese/original/Intro.md

 #### Female physique examples

-Here are two women with low body fat so you can clearly see their muscle size:
+Here are two women with low enough body fat that you can clearly see their muscles:

 ![Female thin physique](../images/Female%20Wrong%20Body%20Target.jpg)

 ![Female fit physique](../images/Female%20Body%20Target.jpg)

-The first woman is thin (look at the frailness of her arms) and the second woman is fit.
+The first woman is *thin* (look at the frailness of her arms) and the second woman is *fit*.

 (By the way, if you're looking for more inspiration, see [here](https://www.instagram.com/achieving_balance/) and [here](https://www.instagram.com/blogilates/).)

 Notice I’m not using the word “toned," which isn’t a thing.
-When a muscle is exercised, it responds by getting bigger, but it can’t stay the same size and just get harder.
+When a muscle is exercised, it responds by getting bigger.
+It can’t stay the same size and just get harder.
 So when people use the word “toned," they’re referring to the combination of (1) being thin enough that muscle definition is visible and (2) having muscles to begin with.

 You might not want to get as muscular as the second woman, but getting just halfway there will still make an enormous difference in your physique.

-If you only want to be muscular in a certain areas, this program provides a workout plan for only growing your arms (biceps and triceps), abs, butt (glutes), and hamstrings.
+If you only want to be muscular in certain muscle groups, this program provides a workout plan for only building your arms (biceps and triceps), abs, butt (glutes), and hamstrings.
 Not sure what those are?
-The illustration below is applicable to both women and men:
+Refer to the illustration below:

 ![Human muscle diagram](../images/Anatomy.jpg)